Mega Brands

-Mega Brands Inc. (formerly Mega Bloks Inc. and Ritvik Holdings) is a Canadian children's toy company currently owned by Mattel.
+Mega Brands Inc. (formerly Mega Bloks Inc. and Ritvik Holdings) is a Canadian children's toy company.
+Currently a wholly owned subsidiary of Mattel, the company distributes a wide range of construction toys, puzzles, and craft-based products.
 Mega Bloks, a line of construction set toys, is its most popular product.
-Its other brands include Mega Construx, Mega Puzzles, Board Dudes and Rose Art.
-The company distributes a wide range of construction toys, puzzles, and craft-based products.
+Its other brands include Mega Construx, Mega Puzzles, and Board Dudes.

-In 2016, Mega Brands' Bloks was second in worldwide sales (11%) of toy construction building sets.
+In 2016, Mega Brands' Bloks was the second in worldwide sales (11%) of toy construction building sets.

 History

 Ritvik Holdings

 In 1967, Victor Bertrand and his wife Rita founded the company as Ritvik Holdings (RH).
 Ritvik is a portmanteau word based on a combination of Rita and Victor.
 RH began by distributing toys made outside Canada and also facilitated contracts between foreign brands and Canadian manufacturers.

 Ritvik later became a vertically integrated company as it expanded by adding plastic injection molding operations, design operations, tooling manufacturers, and marketing services.
-The company had a leading share of the plastic injection molded market by the early 1980s.
+The company had a leading share of the Canadian plastic injection molded toy market by the early 1980s.

 Wanting to expand beyond Canada, Victor Bertrand took an interest in construction block sets.
 He saw room for growth despite them being an industry staple since the early years of the 20th century when the Batima Block was released in Belgium in 1905.
 With Lego being the leading construction toy, Bertrand chose to make a similar set.
 Bertrand ignored friends and advisors, feeling he had two advantages in launching Mega Bloks: he aimed to produce jumbo-sized bricks for toddlers, who Lego bricks were not designed for, and he considered his expertise in injection molding would give him a price advantage.

 At 1984 trade shows, Ritvik showed the Mega Bloks line in the US and Canada.
-An immediate hit, Mega Bloks had generally large sales in Canada, including a $1 million sale to Toys R Us, and were available almost anywhere in the two markets in 1985.
+An immediate hit, Mega Bloks had generally large sales in Canada, including a $1 million sale to Toys "R" Us, and were available almost anywhere in the two markets in 1985.
 Several multinational companies had made offers just after the trade show for distribution rights, as well as to buy either Mega Bloks or RH itself.

 By 1989, Mega Bloks were in 30 countries and popular in Europe, the US and Canada.
 Up to 30 play sets were available.
 A piano set with Mega Blok-compatible keys for the pre-school market was released in 1988.
 In 1989, Ritvik sold all of its other toy and plastics lines.